Aliases for MAP2K3 Gene

 GeneCards Summary for MAP2K3 Gene

 MAP2K3 (Mitogen-Activated Protein Kinase Kinase 3) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and GPCR Pathway.
-GO annotations related to this gene include protein serine/threonine kinase activity and protein tyrosine kinase activity.
-An important paralog of this gene is MAP2K7.
+Among its related pathways are MAPK Signaling: Oxidative Stress Pathway and NFAT and Cardiac Hypertrophy.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is MAP2K6.

 UniProtKB/Swiss-Prot for MAP2K3 Gene

 Dual specificity kinase.
 Is activated by cytokines and environmental stress in vivo.
-Catalyzes the concomitant phosphorylation of a threonine and a tyrosine residue in the MAP kinase p38
+Catalyzes the concomitant phosphorylation of a threonine and a tyrosine residue in the MAP kinase p38.
+Part of a signaling cascade that begins with the activation of the adrenergic receptor ADRA1B and leads to the activation of MAPK14.